mk-it-admin/Minkasu2FA_SampleApp/iOS/Swift/SampleAppWKWebView-Swift/README.md

 mkColorTheme.buttonBackgroundColor = UIColor.blue
 mkColorTheme.buttonTextColor = UIColor.white

+//Set supportDarkMode to true if the Merchant App supports Dark Mode mkcolorTheme.supportDarkMode = true

-// use this to set a separate color theme for Dark mode mkcolorTheme.darkModeNavigationBarColor = UIColor.purple mkcolorTheme.darkModeNavigationBarTextColor = UIColor.white
+//Use this to set a separate color theme for Dark mode mkcolorTheme.darkModeNavigationBarColor = UIColor.purple mkcolorTheme.darkModeNavigationBarTextColor = UIColor.white
 mkcolorTheme.darkModeButtonBackgroundColor = UIColor.purple
 mkcolorTheme.darkModeButtonTextColor = UIColor.white

-// Make it true if merchant support dark mode mkcolorTheme.supportDarkMode = true
 ```
 - Add following code to your ViewController to initialize Minkasu2FA SDK.
 You can initialize Minkasu2FA SDK with the WKWebView object and merchant's ViewController.
 The following code must be executed before making a payment to enable Minkasu 2FA.